gvwilson/thirdbit/fiction/iffy/index.md

 from when they was just a First an' Second.
 That's why he come to find me, back after you came along by us.
-Said they was famous back after th' war fer helpin' run people in an' out o' Brazil an' wherever.
-But he said they had some tweaks in 'em what meant you'd start gettin' bad spells as you got older.
+He said they had some tweaks in 'em what meant you'd start gettin' bad spells as you got older.
 There's somethin' in th' curry to help wi' that, an' I been givin' it to you ever since."